GHAStVHenry/GUDMAP-RBK.rna-seq/README.md

 Introduction
 ------------
 This pipeline was created to be a standard mRNA-sequencing analysis pipeline which integrates with the GUDMAP and RBK consortium data-hub.
+It is designed to run on the HPC cluster ([BioHPC](https://portal.biohpc.swmed.edu)) at UT Southwestern Medical Center (in conjunction with the standard nextflow profile: config `biohpc.config`)

 ![flowchart](docs/RNA-Seq%20Pipeline%20Design%20Flowchart.jpg "Flowchart")